dilsadunsal/HRPlanesv2-Data-Set/README.md

 # HRPlanesv2 Data Set - High Resolution Satellite Imagery for Aircraft Deteciton

-This repo contains the HRPlanesv2 dataset created to be used in [Dilsad Unsal's](https://www.linkedin.com/in/dilsad-unsal-b4a1101bb/) thesis, who completed his master's degree in ITU Satellite Communications program, and the YOLOv4 and YOLOv5 weights trained with this dataset.
+This repo contains the HRPlanesv2 dataset created to be used in [Dilsad Unsal's](https://www.linkedin.com/in/dilsad-unsal-b4a1101bb/) master's thesis, who completed her master's degree in ITU Graduate School - Satellite Communications and Remote Sensing Programme [Thesis Advisor: Prof. Dr. Elif Sertel (https://web.itu.edu.tr/~sertele/)
+(and the YOLOv4 and YOLOv5 weights trained with this dataset.

 This repo contains weights of YOLOv5 and YOLOv4 models trained with HRPlanesv2 high resolution satellite imagery.